kvmvkxnt/dtm/client/README.md

-# Getting Started with Create React App
+# Getting Started with DTM front-end

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Brief information about DTM front-end

+It is written on TypeScript.
+The following things were used: Reactjs, Redux, Sass.
+To lint and format files prettier was used.

 ## Available Scripts